moccalotto/kaos/_rulebook/main.md

 A target number can be a skill score, an attribute score, or something entirely different.
 It depends on the situation, and is often determined by the GM.

-**Hard Tests**: You roll 1d100 twice.
-You succeed if both rolls are below or equal to the target number.

-**Easy Tests**: You roll 1d100 twice.
+**Hard Tests**: Make two Standard Tests against the target number You succeed if both tests succeed.

-You succeed if one of the rolls is below or equal to the target number.
+**Hard Tests**: Make two Standard Tests against the target number You succeed if one of the tests succeed.

 **Opposed Tests**: GM determines the Target Number for each party.
 Both parties then roll d100.